One of the obvious perks of working from home is the opportunity to cut some expenses.

 Showering Responsibly

 One option is to turn down the temperature on the water heater.
-But shortening those showers and changing other habits also can help conserve energy and save money.
+That will help cut your energy bill when you’re working at home without impacting your comfort much at all.
+Shortening those showers (which can also help you save on water bills) and changing other habits, regardless of whether you are working from your kitchen table or an office, also can help conserve energy and save money.
 Extra points awarded to those who air-dry their hair or use the same bath towel more than once.

 Whether this is a temporary situation or working from home becomes a regular thing, you may find you’ll have to rethink your budget to accommodate the changes to your lifestyle.
-And if you can sock away some extra money while you’re spending less on commuting, clothes, and other bills, it might be time to rethink the way you manage your savings, as well.
+While typically your energy bill may go up when you are spending more time at home (at your laptop and perhaps peeking in the fridge), it’s possible, with a little effort, to manage your power costs.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.